MarshalPaterson/Marshalling/README.md

 # Marshalling
-Version 4.0.19 is the latest release.
+The most stable version is 4.0.19 and above.
-Marshalling serving data from server to client!
+Marshalling serving data from server response to client!
 Marshalling is a Typescript Framework for React Native!

 To use with your next React Native simply install by: